JonOng2002/Wander/README.md

 python3.11 -m venv venv-macos
 pip install -r requirements.txt
 ```
-8.Check that your pyvenv.cfg has a structure similar to these examples:
+8. Check that your pyvenv.cfg has a structure similar to these examples:

 Example virtual environment pyvenv.cfg for Windows:
 ```